 Recycle right Choose a venue that has a recycling service for paper, plastic and aluminium (often called commingled waste) so your guests can use the right bin for recycling.

-Provide sustainable food For a sustainable table, ask your caterer to provide food that has some or all of these characteristics:
+Provide sustainable food For a sustainable table, ask your caterer to provide food that has some or all of the following:

 fair trade tea, coffee, sugar and chocolate.
 These companies pay producers (farmers in developing countries) with a fair price for their product so they can support themselves and their communities